DharmeshSingh01/AzureBlobProject/README.md

 # AzureBlobProject
 Containers and Blobs in Blob Storage
-# What Will we learn
+# What will we learn
 1- CRUD operations on Blobs from .NET application

 2- CRUD operations on Containers from .NET Application